 The Mediterranean diet, in addition to helping patients reduce overweight, one of the most common risk factors for osteoarthritis, could have a protective effect due to its anti-inflammatory and antioxidant capacity.
 Overweight and obesity induce a low-grade systemic inflammatory state caused by the secretion of inflammatory proteins described to be involved in the onset and progression of osteoarthritis.
 The association between excess weight and hand osteoarthritis suggests that it is not only mechanical factors such as excessive body weight that lead to joint wear and tear.
 In fact, another Italian study shows that patients following a Mediterranean diet have lower levels of biomarkers of inflammation and cartilage degradation, indicating that the Mediterranean diet has a positive effect not only on maintaining a healthy weight but also on fighting inflammatory states.

 Several studies have described an increased risk of osteoarthritis in association with metabolic risk factors typical of the metabolic syndrome, such as dyslipidemia, hypertension, and insulin resistance.
 About 60% of patients with osteoarthritis have metabolic syndrome, more than double compared to 23% of the general population.
-Patients with osteoarthritis and metabolic syndrome suffer from higher degrees of inflammation and pain compared to arthritic patients without metabolic syndrome.
+Patients with osteoarthritis and metabolic syndrome suffer from higher degrees of inflammation and pain compared to patients with osteoarthritis without metabolic syndrome.
 The Mediterranean diet thanks to its anti-inflammatory propriety has been shown capable of reversing the metabolic syndrome, and also improving the quality of life of patients.
-Current knowledge suggests that this type of diet could reduce the prevalence of osteoarthritis, however, research in this field is recent and a longer intervention is needed to evaluate the long-term effectiveness of the Mediterranean diet in improving the symptomatology and the prevention of osteoarthritis.
+Current knowledge suggests that this type of diet could reduce the prevalence of osteoarthritis, however, research in this field is recent and a longer intervention is needed to evaluate the long-term efficacy of the Mediterranean diet in improving the symptomatology and the prevention of osteoarthritis.